VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/DescriptionType.md

 # DescriptionType ==~object~==

-The `descriptionType` object is used to provide textual information or details about a product, category, or other relevant entities.
+This type is used to provide textual information or details about a product, category, or other relevant entities.

 ## Fields